fizge/1-SENECA-UDC_Coil_Proyect/README.md

-# StatWizard Version 1.0
+# DataPilot Version 1.0

 ## Overview
-StatWizard is a tool that uses linear regression models to predict profit values.
-This tool is intended for use by retail businesses looking to increase their yearly profit margins.
-Users can use their own data model stored as an excel, data base, or comma separated values (csv) file to generate data predictions by adding their own values.
+DataPilot uses linear regression models to predict profit values.
+This tool is designed for retail businesses aiming to increase their yearly profit margins, identify data trends, and analyze data to make informed decisions for their business.
+Users can use their own data models stored as an excel (.xls), data base(.db), or comma separated values (.csv) file to generate data predictions by entering their values.

+## Getting Started

 ### Features